 - The iPhone 12 Pro delivers a telephoto lens for zooming in and more RAM than the regular iPhone 12, along with a more premium stainless steel design.
 But we now recommend the newer iPhone 13 Pro instead because of its longer battery life.

-- Apple's iPhone 12 Pro Max is our top pick, offering a huge 6.7-inch display, a LiDAR sensor for faster autofocus and the longest battery life.
+- Apple's iPhone 12 Pro Max was our top pick, offering a huge 6.7-inch display, a LiDAR sensor for faster autofocus and the longest battery life.
 But the iPhone 13 Pro Max replaces it and is currently the best phone overall.

 iPhone 12 vs. iPhone 12 Pro: Specs

 |iPhone 12 mini||iPhone 12||iPhone 12 Pro||iPhone 12 Pro Max|